solariumphp/solarium/docs/plugins.md

 The iterator functions MUST be called in the correct order.

-- A ‘fresh’ PrefetchIterator is rewound by default.
+- A ‘fresh’ PrefetchIterator is rewound by default (but it's no problem to `rewind()` it anyway).
 When you want to loop from the start more than once, you have to call `rewind()` before every subsequent loop.
 Only `foreach` does this automatically (but it's no problem to do it manually anyway).
 - The first call of every iteration MUST be `valid()`.
 It will tell you if there is a document at the current position.
     * This is also the point where the next request to Solr is executed if all previously fetched documents have been consumed.
     * Even though that `for` can never have more iterations than there are documents, the call is still required as all documents